english-blog/english-blog.github.io/_posts/2010-11-08-the-laws-of-courage-ryuho-okawa-book-review.md

 The second chapter is about enduring setbacks.
 He provides a lot of alternative perspective to look at setbacks.
 He devoted a whole bunch of pages to explain the setbacks - full of negativity.
 I wanted to throw away the book, but all of a sudden he made me laugh uncontrollably.
 See, what he said in page 55.

-"*When I spiritually checked to see where he(Masao Maruyuma) went after he died.
-I found out that he went not to Heaven, but to Hell*"
+> When I spiritually checked to see where he(Masao Maruyuma) went after he died.
+I found out that he went not to Heaven, but to Hell

 Just after 10 mins, I was interested to read what other stuff the author has to say.
 I became curious.
 The third chapter is about reading books.
 He gives us some practical stuff & encourage us to read more book in wide variety of subjects.
 But then, he claims the below in page 87.

-"*Since I was young, I have read about 1000 books per year*".
+> Since I was young, I have read about 1000 books per year.

 Whooh...
 I thought it would be close to 1000 books altogether, but he claims that its 1000 / yr. (i.e.) close to three books a day, for the entire year.
 I have seen this scene in a Tamil movie "Endhiran".
 And surprisingly everyone in Happy Science believes whatever he says.
 No one questions or even asks him the name of those 1000 books.

 In the fourth chapter, he discusses about helping others and suggests some tips (based on some assumptions) to Japanese women to excel in administrative cadre.
 The last chapter, "Life of Truth" is the ultimate comedy.
 He goes too deep into it and discusses about talking to spirits and getting guidance from them, about our different past life and six incarnations, how to stay on Truth, what may get you to Hell.
 It reads like Voodoo magic.
 He must have read extensively about African tribes and their beliefs in those 1000 books :)